Readonly mfaMFA API client for multi-factor authentication operations.

 The options required to perform the token exchange.

-const tokenResponse = await instance.exchangeToken(options);
+const tokens = await auth0.exchangeToken(options);

 Returns a string to be used to demonstrate possession of the private key used to cryptographically bind access tokens with DPoP.